PretzelBites-CS2520/FractalsProject/README.md

 ***
 ### Known Issues
 - May be difficult to make interactive GUI with just Turtle.
 Look into Tkinter
-- Sometimes random color generation creates strings that cause errors
+- Sometimes random color generation creates strings that cause errors ex: bad color string: #f7c5a